 I also make a bottle of my hand sanitizing spray for my husband to take to work and one for my purse.
 We also keep an extra bottle of hand sanitizer gel to have on hand while we are out and about.

 As always, be sure to be drinking plenty of water, getting enough sleep, and eating a healthy diet.
-These things can be crucial for staying well.
+These things play a crucial role in staying well.

 HOW TO MAKE ELDERBERRY SYRUP